senanu/b40/docs/labs/writing_lab_reports.md

 Describe any trends in your results with prose and refer to tables and figures. **This section should begin with prose** and refer to tables and figures for details and visual representation of those data.
 Describe any data manipulations that you did, and describe any calculations.
 For example: “None of the flashlights worked when used with batteries manufactured prior to 2010, however most flashlights did work with newer batteries so long as the batteries could hold a charge of at least … (Table X)”.

 <table>
-  <caption>Table 1.
+  <caption><b>Table 1</b>.
 Absorbance of protein by Coomassie Brilliant Blue.
-Note that this caption is numbered and is above the table.</caption>
+Note that this caption is numbered and is above the table.
+Also notice that each column has a header, and units are indicated.
+This table should be formatted so it is easy for a human to read, and might be different from your data file that you use as input into R, which is easily read by computer and not necessarily by humans.</caption>
 </table>

 | Protein content (&mu;g/ml) | Absorbance (%) |